matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 .map(String::isEmpty) returns a Stream<Boolean>
 ```

-- 4. The sorted() operation sorts the elements of the Stream according to their natural ordering
+- 4. The `sorted()` operation sorts the elements of the Stream according to their natural ordering.
-- 5. forEach(action) operation performs an action which acts on each element of the Stream, passing it to a
+- 5. `forEach(action)` operation performs an action which acts on each element of the Stream, passing it to a
 Consumer.
 In the example, each element is simply being printed to the console.
 This operation is a terminal
 operation, thus making it impossible to operate on it again.